 Final Thoughts On Critical Thinking For Kids

 Critical thinking matters not only for kids but also for adults.
-It’s an important thing that we need to teach children through not only our words but also our actions.
-However, teaching critical thinking to kids is not enough.
-We need to model how to use this valuable skill in our daily life parenting.
-Reflective thinking is also what sets us apart from bad parenting.
+It’s one of the most important thing we must teach children through not only our words but also our actions.
+Model how to use this valuable skill in our daily life in parenting.
+Using critical reflective thinking is also what sets us apart from bad parenting.

 - 1.Fisher A. Critical Thinking: An Introduction.
 Cambridge university press; 2011.